myspc-development/art-test/docs/org-dashboard-widget-visibility.md

 });
 ```

 Ensure every role still receives at least one widget or the dashboard will display a "no dashboard content available" message.
-Provide help via the `ap_dashboard_empty_help_url` filter when needed.
+The fallback notice is triggered by `WidgetVisibilityManager::render_empty_state_notice()` and can link to documentation using the `ap_dashboard_empty_help_url` filter.

 Widget visibility is managed by `ArtPulse\Dashboard\WidgetVisibilityManager`.
 Developers may subclass this manager or replace it entirely to customize behavior.
 Overriding `get_visibility_rules()` allows complete control over which widgets appear for each role.